Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### file-zip-cracker - 450 pts <a name="file-zip-cracker"></a>

-**Provided:** We have a secret file that is password protected.
+**Challenge Description:** We have a secret file that is password protected.
 However, we have obtained a wordlist of actors that is part of the password.
 The password is the combination of one of the names on the list with a year.
 Format: "Actor_NameYYYY"
 Example: "Henry_Cavill1964"